rclone/rclone/CONTRIBUTING.md

     git push origin my-new-feature

-Go to the Github website and click [Create pull request](https://help.github.com/articles/creating-a-pull-request/).
+Go to the GitHub website and click [Create pull request](https://help.github.com/articles/creating-a-pull-request/).

 You patch will get reviewed and you might get asked to fix some stuff.

-If so, then make the changes in the same branch, squash the commits, rebase it to master then push it to Github with `--force`.
+If so, then make the changes in the same branch, squash the commits, rebase it to master then push it to GitHub with `--force`.

 ## Enabling CI for your fork ##